 Second Grade Screening 2015-2016 School Year

-All students in second grade are offered the opportunity to be screened with the Raven Progressive Matrices.
-Students who receive a score of the 99th percentile on this assessment will be identified as potentially eligible for the Gifted and Talented Education program.
-Final placement in this program will be determined after scores from the California Assessment of Student Performance and Progress, CAASPP, are available in the summer following the student's third grade year.
+All students in second grade were offered the opportunity to be screened with the Raven Progressive Matrices.
+Students who receive a score of the 99th percentile on this assessment are identified as potentially eligible for the Gifted and Talented Education program.
+Final placement in this program will be determined after scores from the California Assessment of Student Performance and Progress, CAASPP, are available in the summer following the student's third grade year, 2017.

 Q & A About Raven Progressive Matricies